 II.
 To explore predictors of the need for dose reduction, dose delays, or grade 2-5 toxicity and neuropathy grade 2 or higher based on a cancer-specific geriatric assessment.

-OUTLINE: Patients receive paclitaxel albumin-stabilized nanoparticle formulation intravenously (IV) over 30 minutes on days 1, 8, and 15.
-Courses repeat every 28 days in the absence of disease progression or unacceptable toxicity.
+Patients receive nab-paclitaxel intravenously (IV) over 30 minutes on days 1, 8, and 15.
+Cycles repeat every 28 days in the absence of disease progression or unacceptable toxicity.